stephenscaff/jumpoff-wp/readme.md

 ### CSS / JS

 As much as possible, css and js is organized by component, named after it's usage / BEM naming convention.
-JS files are loaded via `gulp includes` from `js/_app.js`.
-Most stuff in this project is just ES5 right now.
-Will probably change that soon.
+JS files are loaded through `app.js` as module imports leveraging browserfy and babel.

 ### Fields